Red grapeSommo grape guide

 Piedmont’s Crown Jewel

 Nebbiolo is Italy’s most revered red grape, producing wines of extraordinary complexity, longevity, and haunting beauty.
 Named for the fog (nebbia) that blankets Piedmont’s hills during harvest, this late-ripening variety creates wines that challenge and reward patient collectors with decades of evolution.
+The grape is genetically and stylistically unlike most other red varieties, with high acidity, high tannin, and a pale colour that masks its concentrated character.

 Tasting Nebbiolo

-Classic Flavors
+Classic Flavours

-• Secondary: Rose petals, tar, violets, anise
+• Secondary: Rose petals, tar, violets, anise, dried herbs

 On the Palate